 Worship with Us

-Join members of the St. Margaret’s community by ending your weekend with Virtual Compline via Zoom.
+End your weekend with us by joining a live Virtual Compline service via Zoom.
 Zoom is an easy, reliable cloud platform for video and audio conferencing, which works across mobile devices, desktops, and telephones.
-We will convene at 8:00 p.m. on Sundays as long as we remain closed.
+Compline is a simple office service of nighttime prayers.

 Sunday Worship Service at 10:30 a.m.

-The Community Table: Rhythms of Love and Justice is our weekly gathering to worship God in community and around the Eucharistic table.
-A vibrant, family-friendly worship experience, The Community Table is grounded in ancient Anglican liturgical traditions while also embracing new prayers with gender-inclusive language for describing God and God’s people.
+A vibrant, family-friendly worship experience, St. Margaret’s weekly service of Holy Eucharist is grounded in ancient Anglican liturgical traditions while also embracing new prayers with gender-inclusive language for describing God and God’s people.
 Our music also represents a wide variety of traditions–from classical choir anthems and hymns to 20th and 21st-century music from across the world that reflect the diversity of our community.

 Our worship in general follows the forms of The Book of Common Prayer.
 The biblical lessons used each week come from the Revised Common Lectionary, an ecumenical calendar of readings over a three-year cycle of Sundays.
 If you are interested in seeing the lessons that will be used on any given Sunday, visit this website hosted by Vanderbilt University, or a simpler calendar of readings called simply the Lectionary Page.